kthamel/anisble-integration/README.md

 ansible-lint                    //  For all playbooks inside the specific directory

 # Limit the playbook for specific targer
-ansible all -i inventory/hosts --private-key=**** -m gather_facts --limit m2-jenair.39.local    // --limit: playbook will be executed only to the  "m2-jenair.39.local" host.
+ansible all -i inventory/hosts --private-key=**** -m gather_facts --limit m2-jenair.39.local    // --limit: playbook will be [Executed only to the  "m2-jenair.39.local" host.]

 # Pre_tasks always execute before executing the tasks inside the playbook.
 ---